Combining quantum noise reduction resources: a practical approach

 \subsection{Two-mode Squeezing Toy Model}

 In this section, we consider using two-mode squeezed light to continuously monitor the position of an optomechanical system.
-We find that for an approximate two-mode interaction, all the benefits expected from the single-mode case can be realized.
-Our system comprises a two-sided optical cavity with a pendulous mirror centered between two fixed mirrors as seen in the schematic diagram of Fig.~\ref{fig:twoModePos}a and the proposed experimental implementation of Fig. \ref{fig:experimental}b.
-When the two modes are incident on opposite sides of the pendulous mirror with equal power, the interaction Hamiltonian is
+We find that for an approximate two-mode interaction, all the benefits expected from the single-mode case can be realized and we show that there is an additional power reduction over that required for the single-mode case.
+Our system comprises a two-sided optical cavity with a pendulous mirror centered between two fixed mirrors, as seen in the schematic diagram of Fig.~\ref{fig:twoModePos}(a), where the light interacts with the mirror twice in this toy model.
+The corresponding proposed experimental implementation is shown in Fig.~\ref{fig:experimental}(b), where an actual optical cavity system would be implemented.
+When the two modes are incident on opposite sides of the pendulous mirror with equal power, the interaction Hamiltonian takes the form